 Typical Offer: AAAAAB-AAAABB at Higher level.
 See A Level entry for subject preferences.

 While academic achievement is an important part of considering your application, we place a strong emphasis on non-academic attributes.
 Not only do we look for high achievers academically, but also those who demonstrate a wide range of outside interests and a well developed, balanced personality.
 We have a strong emphasis on the balance between theory and practice - practical, industrial, entrepreneurial or voluntary work will support your application.
 Your personal statement and the referee's report will be considered when we evaluate your application and should therefore emphasise these issues.

-Typical Offer: AAAAA at Higher Level to include AA at Advanced Higher Level.
+Typical Offer: AAAAB at Higher Level plus 2 Advanced Highers at grades AA.
 See A level entry for preferred subjects at HL.